Region Independent Date/Time Formatting in VBScript

 Whilst VBScript boasts numerous functions for working with dates and/or times, it lacks a built-in function to output a date/time in a specific format which is not influenced by a machine’s regional settings.

-The current date and time can be obtained with the Now
+The current date and time can be obtained with the Now function which returns

-the date and time as a data type of Date
+the date and time as a data type of Date.
+The way in which the textual

-is displayed depends on a machine’s regional data
+representation of a Date is displayed depends on a machine’s regional data

 formatting settings.